Juhrehl/portfolio/README.md

 Portfolio Project

 Overview:
 This portfolio project is designed to showcase my skills and work in UI/UX design, sound design, and web development.
-The portfolio features a responsive design with smooth animations, a back-to-top button, and a dark mode toggle.
+The portfolio features a responsive design with smooth animations, and back-to-top button.
 The site is built with HTML, CSS, and JavaScript to demonstrate my abilities in these areas.

 Features:
 Responsive Design - The layout adjusts to different screen sizes, ensuring a consistent experience on desktops, tablets, and mobile devices.